vocaltractlab/headpositiondoc/source/protocol.rst

 .. figure:: docs/OPI.JPG
      :scale: 50%
+     :alt: alternate text
+	:figclass: align-center

-     :alt: This figure provides visual example of the placement of the OPI landmark.
+	This figure provides visual example of the placement of the OPI landmark.

 4. Spinous Process of C7 (SpPro7)